Con Leahy

 Cornelius "Con" Leahy (27 April 1876 – 18 December 1921) was an Irish athlete, who won medals at the 1906 Intercalated Games and the 1908 Olympic Games for Great Britain.

 Biography

 Leahy was born in Creggane, outside Bruree, on the County Limerick-County Cork border, to Thomas Leahy and Mary McDonough.
 He was one of seven brothers, all of whom were sportsmen.
 His brother Patrick won the British high jump record in 1898 and went on to win Olympic medals in 1900.
 Another brother, Timothy, also jumped competitively.

+Leahy won four consecutive British high jump title after winning the AAA Championships from the 1905 AAA Championships to the 1908 AAA Championships.